 '''

-struct futhark_i32_1d futhark_new_i32_1d (struct futhark_context ctx, int32_t data, int64_t dim0)
+struct futhark_i32_1d futhark_new_i32_1d(struct futhark_context ctx, int32_t data, int64_t dim0)

 '''

 Asynchronously create a new array based on the given data.
 The dimensions express the number of elements.
 The data is copied into the new value.
-It is the caller's responsibility to eventually call futhark_free_i32_1d().
+It is the caller's responsibility to eventually call futhark\free\i32\1d().
 Multi-dimensional arrays are assumed to be in row-major form.
 Returns NULL on failure.

 '''

-struct futhark_i32_1d futhark_new_raw_i32_1d (struct futhark_context ctx, char data, int offset, int64 t dim0)
+struct futhark_i32_1d futhark_new_raw_i32_1d(struct futhark_context ctx, char data, int64_t offset, int64_t dim0)

 '''

 Create an array based on raw data, as well as an offset into it.
-This differs little from futhark_i32_1d() when using the c backend, but when using e.g. the opencl backend, the data parameter will be a cl_mem.
-It is the caller's responsibility to eventually call futhark free i32 1d().
+This differs little from futhark\i32\1d() when using the c backend, but when using e.g. the opencl backend, the data parameter will be a cl\mem.
+It is the caller's responsibility to eventually call futhark\free\i32\1d().
+The data pointer must remain valid for the lifetime of the array.
+Unless you are very careful, this basically means for the lifetime of the context.
 Returns NULL on failure.

 '''

-int futhark free i32 1d(struct futhark context ctx, struct futhark i32 1d arr)
+int futhark_free_i32_1d(struct futhark context ctx, struct futhark i32 1d arr)

 '''